-Each instance of an Encode BC Message block fills in information
+Each instance of an Encode BC Message block fills in information for a

-L signals so the Encode BC blocks execute
+L signals so the Encode BC blocks execute before the

-before the Bus Controller Send block.
+Bus Controller Send block.

 The Bus Controller Send block allocates a list for the reception of messages.
 This block can: